-HRSA expects approximately \$60,000,000 to be available to fund up to 30 recipients.
-Approximately \$5,000,000 will be used for priority funding.
-You may apply for a ceiling amount of up to \$10,000,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
-The period of performance is September 30, 2020 through September 29, 2021 (one (1) year).
+HRSA estimates approximately \$55,000,000 to be available to fund up to 30 recipients.
+You may apply for a ceiling amount of up to \$9,000,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
+The period of performance is September 30, 2021, through September 29, 2022 (1 year).

-The amount of each award will be based on your ability to demonstrate the severity of the HIV epidemic in the state/territory, using quantifiable data on epidemiology, comorbidities, cost of care, the service needs of emerging populations, unmet need for core medical services, and unique service delivery challenges.
-An external Objective Review Committee (ORC) will make this determination.
-Funding will be based on the external ORC review and scoring of the criteria published in Section V.1 of this announcement.
+The amount of each award will be based on the total amount of funding available and your ability to demonstrate the need for additional funding due to the severity of the HIV epidemic in the state/territory, unmet need for core medical services, and/or unique service delivery challenges.
+Funding will be based on the external Objective Review Committee (ORC) review and scoring of the criteria published in Section V.1 of this announcement.
 The applications will be evaluated as follows:

-- The ORC will score applications and establish the rank order for awarding funds. - All applicants that request RWHAP Part B supplemental funding to develop and/or enhance access to a comprehensive continuum of high quality care and treatment services for low-income individuals and families living with HIV, and are recommended for an award by the ORC, will receive awards based on their ORC scores. - HRSA will fund applicants with the highest scores at the full amount requested as long as the amount requested is for allowable services under this NOFO (see Section VIII.
-Other Information for further details), the amount requested falls within the maximum amount available, and there are still funds available to distribute. - If determined eligible for priority funding, HRSA will calculate the additional amount to be included in the final award.
+- a.
+The ORC will score applications and establish the rank order for awarding funds. - b.
+All applicants that request RWHAP Part B supplemental funding to develop and/or enhance access to a comprehensive continuum of high-quality care and treatment services for low-income individuals and families living with HIV, and are recommended for an award by the ORC, will be considered for awards at amounts based on their ORC scores. - c.
+HRSA will fund applicants based upon funding availability up to the requested amount for allowable services under this NOFO (see Section VIII.
+Other Information for further details), as long as the amount requested falls under the amount allowable detailed in the Executive Summary of this NOFO. - d.
+If determined eligible for priority funding, HRSA will calculate the additional amount to be included in the final award.
 (See Section V.2 Review and Selection Process, Priority Funding for further details.)